Francy93/CopyType/README.md

 1. Download the latest release of the Auto Typer from the [Releases](build/CopyType.exe) page.
 2. Extract the downloaded ZIP file to your desired location.
-3. Double-click on the "AutoTyper.exe" file to launch the application.
+3. Double-click on the "CopyType.exe" file to launch the application.
-4. Enter the text you want to type in the input field.
+4. Copy into the clipboard the text you want to be typed.
 5. Adjust the typing speed and any other settings as needed.
 6. Click the "Start" button to begin typing.
 You can stop typing at any time by clicking the "Stop" button.